udacity/devops-intro-project/README.md

 * Run `vagrant up`
 * Run `vagrant ssh` to connect to the server

-After the second step in which the box is created, there may be a chance that there is not a Vagrantfile create.
+After the second step in which the box is created, there may be a chance that there is not a Vagrantfile created.
 If yes, do the following:
-* Go to the vagrant data directory (in windows: `~\.vagrant.d\boxes\`)
+* Go to the default vagrant data directory (in windows: `~\.vagrant.d\boxes\`)
-* Find your desired box and change your directory to it.
+* Find your desired box and change your current directory to it.
 (In this case: `~\.vagrant.d\boxes\devops-appserver\0\virtualbox`)
-* If there is already a Vagrantfile there, update it the missing following lines:
+* If there is already a Vagrantfile there, update it with the missing following lines:
 ```
 Vagrant.configure("2") do |config|
   config.vm.box = "devops-appserver"